-It can be quite difficult for businesses to choose between push notifications and SMS as one of the communication channels.
-Push notifications as well as SMS both have advantages and disadvantages.
+It can be quite difficult for businesses to choose between push notifications and SMS as a communication channel.
+Push notifications, as well as SMS both, have advantages and disadvantages.
 Push and SMS are individually very characteristic.
-Businesses too tend to have different desires if it comes to reaching out to clients and customers.
+Businesses tend to have different desires if it comes to reaching out to clients and customers.

-Banks and other financial corporations mainly use SMS to communicate business critical messages to their customers.
-SMS provides them fast and guaranteed delivery as they not frequently send out large batches of bulk SMS, which are delivered slightly slower if you compare it to large batches of push messages.
-In this particular case, the financial sector benefits from guaranteed delivery that SMS offers.
+Banks and other financial corporations mainly use SMS to communicate business-critical messages to their customers.
+SMS provides them fast and guaranteed delivery as they do not frequently send out large batches of bulk SMS, which are delivered slightly slower if you compare it to large batches of push messages.
+In this particular case, the financial sector benefits from the guaranteed delivery that SMS offers.

 For non-business critical communications like mobile marketing campaigns, push notifications could be an outcome.
-A large batch of push messages costs a lot less than thousands of SMS messages and if one or two do not pop up on the designated handset, the world would no go missing.
-To put it different: for less critical messages, push notifications are a fast and cost-effective solution, which further more drives engagement to the app and the brand itself.
+A large batch of push messages costs a lot less than thousands of SMS messages, and if one or two do not pop up on the designated handset, the world would no go missing.
+To put it differently: for less critical messages, push notifications are a fast and cost-effective solution, which furthermore drives engagement to the app and the brand itself.

-The Apple Push Notification Service (APNS) doesn't guarantee delivery of push notifications and queues messages in a way that if a device is offline or unavailable, the user's device might not receive all push notifications.
+The Apple Push Notification Service (APNS) doesn't guarantee delivery of push notifications and queued messages.
+If a device is offline or unavailable, the user's device might not receive all push notifications.
 Another thorny issue is that there is no way to know if a user's device received a notification or when: the APNS is unfortunately uni-directional.
-An SMS sent will always be delivered or your SMS provider can inform you if a message failed.
-CM offers its customers up-to-date information on traffic through the SMS logging what displays which messages were delivered correctly.
+An SMS sent will always be delivered, or your SMS provider can inform you if a message failed.
+CM offers its customers up-to-date information on traffic through the SMS logging which displays which messages were delivered correctly.

 - Low costs

 - Works without cell coverage (but with WiFi)

 - No delivery guarantee

 - No Internet needed